reclaimprotocol/attestor-core/docs/provider.md

 }
 ```

 Now, you may be wondering we've not actually specified the date of birth in the parameters.
 It's simply a regex that matches any date.
-So, how does the witness know what date to prove?
+So, how does the attestor know what date to prove?

 This is where "extractedParameters" come in.
-When the witness processes the transcript, it'll use the regex specified in the `responseMatches` to extract the date of birth from the response.
+When the attestor processes the transcript, it'll use the regex specified in the `responseMatches` to extract the date of birth from the response.

 This date of birth will then be included in the `context` property of the claim.
 It'll be specified by the name of the regex group.
 In our case that was `dob`.
 In the absence of a named group -- the parameter will not be extracted.
 Read more on named regex groups [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group)